 Dr. Keller’s appointment as the state's sixth Commissioner of Higher Education was effective October 1, 2019.

-At the Coordinating Board, Dr. Keller has worked with higher education leaders, employers, and policymakers to develop and advance the state’s strategic plan for higher education, Building a Talent Strong Texas.
-With the adoption of this plan in January 2022, Texas became the first state to condition its goals for awarding higher education credentials on the value of those credentials to students.
-Dr. Keller has also worked with the Governor, legislators, and higher education leaders to accelerate innovation and increase support for financial aid, transfer, workforce education, and research and development.
+Among the major initiatives and innovations Dr. Keller has led at the Coordinating Board is working with higher education leaders, employers, and policymakers to develop the state’s current strategic plan for higher education, Building a Talent Strong Texas.
+With adoption of this plan in January 2022, Texas became the first state to condition its goals for awarding higher education credentials on the economic value of those credentials to students.
+Dr. Keller has also worked with the Governor, legislators, and higher education leaders to accelerate innovation and increase state support for student financial aid, transfer, workforce education, and research and development.

 Dr. Keller is a recognized innovator in policy and programs to improve college readiness and student success, especially for low-income and first-generation students.
 He is the founder of the OnRamps dual enrollment initiative that provides college-level courses to tens of thousands of high school students across Texas each year.
-He also founded Texas OnCourse that supports college and career advising in secondary schools across the state.
+He also founded Texas OnCourse that supports thousands of college and career advisers across the state.
+In 2021, the Texas Legislature moved Texas OnCourse to the Coordinating Board, with an expanded charge to support college and career advising from middle school through adult learners.

 Dr. Keller has taught at Georgetown University, St. Edward’s University, and the University of Texas at Austin.
 He holds a bachelor’s degree from the University of Notre Dame and an M.A. and Ph.D. in philosophy from Georgetown University.
 From 2005 to 2015, he served as an intelligence officer in the United States Navy Reserve.
 He and his wife, Gena Nivens Keller, live in Austin with their three children.